-Figure 3 Quantity Relationships for the STAGE
+Figure 3 Quantity Relationships for the STAGE_t Model

 The presence of multiple product activities means that domestically produced commodities can come from multiple activities, i.e., the total production of a commodity is defined as the sum of the amount of that commodity produced by each activity.
-Hence the domestic production of a commodity (QXC) is a CES aggregate of the quantities of that commodity produced by a number of different activities (QXAC), which are produced by each activity in activity specific fixed proportions, i.e., the output of QXAC is a Leontief (fixed proportions) aggregate of the output of each activity (QX).
+The domestic production of a commodity (QXC) is either a CES aggregate of the quantities of that commodity differentiated by the different activities (QXAC) that produce that commodity or a simple aggregate of homogenous commodities that are undifferentiated by the producing activities.
+The commodities produced by each activity are either produced in activity specific fixed proportions, i.e., the output of QXAC is a Leontief (fixed proportions) of the output of each activity (QX), or the activities can vary the proportions of the commodities they produce according to the prices paid for the different commodities; i.e., the output of each activity (QX) is a CET aggregate of the commodities produced by the respective activity (QXAC).

-Figure 4 Production Relationships for the STAGE Model: Quantities
+Figure 4 Production Relationships for the STAGE_t Model: Quantities

 Production relationships by activities are defined by a series of nested Constant Elasticity of Substitution (CES) production functions.
-In the base version there is a two level production nest, which, in quantity terms, is illustrated in Figure 4.
+In the base version there is a three level production nest, which, in quantity terms, is illustrated in Figure 4.
 For illustration purposes only, two intermediate inputs and five primary inputs ($FD{k,a}$, $FD{l1,a}$, $FD{l2,a}$, $FD{l3,a}$ and $FD{n,a}$) together with one aggregate primary input ($FD{l,a}$) are identified.
-Activity output is a CES aggregate of the quantities of aggregate intermediate inputs (QINT) and value added (QVA), while aggregate intermediate inputs are a Leontief aggregate of the (individual) intermediate inputs and aggregate value added is a CES aggregate of the quantities of two primary and one aggregate inputs demanded by each activity (FD).
-The aggregate primary input is then a CES aggregate of the different primary factors at the third level.
-The allocation of the finite supplies of factors (FSI) between competing activities depends upon relative factor prices via first order conditions for optima.
+Activity output is a CES or Leontief aggregate of the quantities of aggregate intermediate inputs (QINT) and value added (QVA), while aggregate intermediate inputs are a Leontief aggregate of the (individual) intermediate inputs and aggregate value added is a CES aggregate of the quantities of two primary (capital and land) and one aggregate (labour) inputs demanded by each activity (FD).
+The aggregate (labour) primary input is then a CES aggregate of the different primary (labour) factors at the third level.
+The allocation of the finite supplies of factors (FS) between competing activities depends upon relative factor prices via first order conditions for optima.